Barbog/deja-website/pages/creation.volunteering.en.md

 If you are still unsure as to what you would like to do, how you could get involved or need some inspiration – read on!

-We have organized the event into 11 “ministries” that distribute various responsibilities that come with creating an event as such. .
-This cabinet is made up of volunteers who have burned before and wish to see DeJā happen again.
+We have organized the event into eleven “ministries” that distribute various responsibilities that come with creating an event as such.
+This cabinet is made up of volunteers  who wish to see DeJā happen again.

-We hope that by sharing our infrastructure you have gained a better understanding as to where your talents can be beneficial!
+We hope that by sharing our infrastructure you will gain a better understanding as to where your talents can be beneficial!